Zhu Bajie: Optimistic

 Though he is constantly captured by numerous demons throughout the journey, he still behaves normally; even when he is about to be eaten, he does not seem to be anxious compared to his other two mates.
 This is also related to his background as a marshal in preexistence; rich experience in coping with various incidents makes his emotions fluctuate less.
 In some readings of this book, it is said that Zhu Bajie deliberately does not use his real power on the journey as he knows every time Monkey King would come and save them all.
 Even if not, other deities would come and help them.

 Demerits

 Gluttony

-As the proverb goes, eating is the most important thing in daily lives.
-Zhu Bajie in this regard is the best of the best.
-For example, in one part of the book, he obtains a watermelon and splits it into four pieces to share with his colleagues equally.
+In one part of the book, Zhu Bajie obtains a watermelon and splits it into four pieces to share with his colleagues equally.
 When he finds watermelon too delicious after finishing his own slice, he finds excuses to eat each piece one by one until he finishes the whole watermelon.
 He has a big appetite, which is fairly visible in many parts of the story.